Francesca Hayward

 Hayward

-Francesca Hayward, Ballet dancer
+Francesca Hayward, Principle dancer, The Royal Ballet

 Mirror at the Royal Opera House, London